xentu/xentu-engine/docs/source/lua-code-reference/the-renderer-keyword.rst

 it, you'll instead only see the bottom right quater of the sprite.

 |
+|

 renderer.set_rotation(angle)
 ----------------------------

 This method transforms the next rendered graphic by a angle based rotation.
-If we expand on the ``set_origin()`` example from above, using ``set_rotation(45)`` would effectively rotate the sprite around it's centre by 45 degrees.
+If we expand on the ``set_origin()`` example from above, using ``set_rotation(45)`` would effectively rotate the sprite around it's centre by 45 degrees clockwise.

+|
 |

 renderer.set_scale(x, y)